rickwassing/cicada-develop/docs/overview-interface.rst

 Delete Annotation Types
 -----------------------

 Various thresholding methods can be used to annotate acceleration data, or annotate other data types.
+See the documentation:ref:`here <link>` for an in-depth overview of annotation methods.
 To undo these annotations,

 1. first select the appropriate annotatation type,
 2. then press the ``delete`` button,